Highlights of Egypt’s Nile River Cruise tour

 This Edfu temple will also come in the way to the Nile as it is one of the best-preserved legacies of history with halls to discover, and the internal sanctuary that nevertheless holds the smooth-granite shrine that once hosted Horus ‘ gold-cult idol.
 All you have to do is try not to miss the courtyard leading to Edfu in a hurry because there is a lot to be seen here, specifically the inscriptions on the walls.
 Note that the boats’ sail, which is painted jammed if faced in the way to the rhythm flow of the Nile, and further.
 This big sanctuary in Edfu is attributed to the Falcon God, Horus and throughout the temple, you will notice the pictures of men with the face of a falcon depicting Horus.
-Back in time, Falcons were idolized and worshiped for not eating the dead so they were labeled virtuous and noble.
+Back in time, Falcons were idolized and worshiped for not eating the dead so they were labelled virtuous and noble.

 The Crocodiles’ Shelter, Kom Ombo

 This destination comes at the path of the river Nile.
 A story related to it is that there was a river that seemed to be overly populated with fearsome crocs which stopped people in the area from using the river water for living essentials like washing or cooking.
 So this temple was a solution to keep these reptiles in here to lessen the fear.
-When a cruise heads towards the Nile, it just would not have been near to the completion without paying respect to these crocodiles.
+When a cruise heads towards the Nile, it just would not have been near to the complete without paying respect to these crocodiles.
 A tip: You must do just as the ancients of Egypt did at Kom Ombo, a dual monument pledged quarter to Horus and half to the crocs God Sobek, and bow your head.

 We hope this article encourages you to visit Egypt and take a cruise down the Nile River.
 To book your Nile Cruise today, contact Memphis Tours

 Like Our Articles?